JikesRVM/jikesrvm.github.io/Contributions.md

 ## Contributing patches

 Patches should apply against a revision of the main repository.
 This ensures that your patch can always be applied easily.
-You can use&nbsp;`hg export` to create patch files from your commits.
+If you're providing a series of patches, each patch should produce a working system that passes pre-commit.

-## Contributing bundles
+## Contributing using pull requests

-If you contribute your changes in the form of mercurial bundles, you must make sure that the parent changeset of your first changeset is in the main repository.
-If it is not,&nbsp;`hg unbundle` will fail and your bundles cannot be imported.
+Use the normal GitHub workflow to submit a pull request at either the main repository (for code) or the github.io repository (for the website).

 ## Statement of origin